A regularly updated list of frequently asked questions.

 Full papers will be due after the conference takes place.
 The deadline for full paper submissions is 20 October 2017.

 5. Will the papers be published?

 Discussions are ongoing with publishers regarding journal publication opportunities, and will be decided once full papers have been submitted.
 Further details will be announced on this page.
-Please note that inclusion in the Conference CD of Proceedings does not preclude publication of your paper elsewhere.
+Please note that inclusion in the Conference Proceedings does not preclude publication of your paper elsewhere.

 6. Are there any travel bursaries available for delegates?

 Unfortunately we are unable to offer grants for delegates to attend the conference.
 However, we offer a heavily discounted early-bird rate, student rates and hotel discounts to help bring down the cost of attendance.

 The conference fee includes access to all sessions, delegate bags and conference handbook, lunch every day, afternoon study visits, and coach transport for conference activities such as study visits.

 The conference rates can be found here: Register for the conference